OffchainLabs/arbitrum-monitoring/packages/assertion-monitor/README.md

 # Assertion Monitor

 This tool is designed to monitor assertions on Arbitrum chains.
 It checks for:
-1. Chains that have not posted any assertions in the last seven days
+1. No assertions created in the last 4 hours when there is chain activity
+2. No assertions confirmed within the chain's confirmation period
-2. Chains with low assertion confirmation rates (below 80%)
+3. Low assertion confirmation rates (below 80%)

+The monitor also detects whether each chain is using BOLD (Blockchain Organized Layer Design) and includes this information in its reports.

 Read more about assertions [here](https://docs.arbitrum.io/how-arbitrum-works/inside-arbitrum-nitro#arbitrum-rollup-protocol).